Scientific manuscripts and archives

 • Donald Devereux Woods (1912-1964) microbiologist

-Many of the above collections were catalogued by the NCUACS (National Cataloguing Unit for the Archives of Contemporary Scientists) in Bath University, and the resulting online catalogues are available through the Discovery search provided by The National Archives.
+Many of the above collections were catalogued by the NCUACS (the now defunct National Cataloguing Unit for the Archives of Contemporary Scientists), and the resulting online catalogues are available through the Discovery search provided by The National Archives.

 The document references in these catalogues may look unfamiliar.
 They are those allocated by NCUACS - the Bodleian's hard copies of the catalogues are annotated with Bodleian shelfmarks.